flexplate/TinyUtils/README.md

 A collection of tiny Windows utilities.

 ## Bitness
-Reads the PE and COFF headers of an assembly to find the machine type it was compiled for.
+Command line program that reads the PE and COFF headers of an assembly to find the machine type it was compiled for.

 #### Usage
 `Bitness [path to assembly]` will output the machine type.